Nearsightedness in Materials with Indirect Band Gaps: Main Results

-The nearsightedness in density matrix is insufficient when we aim to understand locality of interatomic interaction, e.g. to study the construction of interatomic potential models or multi-scale schemes such as QM/MM coupling methods \cite{chen2019adaptive, chen2016qm, chen2017qm, chen2022qm, csanyi2005multiscale}, which involve choosing cut-off radius for the interaction.
-In such cases, the strong locality is required for justification.
+As noted previously, there are two types of locality: weak and strong.
+While the nearsightedness reflecting weak locality of the density matrix is well understood, it is generally insufficient for characterizing the locality of interatomic interactions.
+This is important in the construction of interatomic potential models or multi-scale schemes such as QM/MM coupling methods \cite{chen2019adaptive, chen2016qm, chen2017qm, chen2022qm, csanyi2005multiscale}, where selecting an appropriate interaction cut-off radius is essential, for example.
+To justify those schemes, the strong locality condition is required.

-The goal of this section is to determine the dependence of strong locality, by providing a sharp estimate of the derivative of the density matrix.
-In what follows, we will discuss in homogeneous and perturbed systems as before.
-Since the essence of both is not significantly different, we present the combined results in the following proposition.
-The outcome of this analysis is that $\Gap \gg \gap$ does not appear to qualitatively improve the strong locality over previous results.
-The proof does not give new insights over previous results such as~\cite{chen2016qm,thomas2020locality} and is therefore postponed to \Cref{proof:str_loc}.
-Instead, we provide a heuristic argument in Remark~\ref{rem:cannotimprove} why no better result can be expected.
-Our numerical experiments provide additional empirical support.